jodal/pyspotify/docs/api.rst

-If your application is already using :mod:`logging`, and you want debug log output from your own application, but not from pyspotify, you can ignore debug log messages from pyspotify by increasing the threshold on the pyspotify logger to "info" level or higher::
+If your application is already using :mod:`logging`, and you want debug log output from your own application, but not from pyspotify, you can ignore debug log messages from pyspotify by increasing the threshold on the "spotify" logger to "info" level or higher::

     import logging
     logging.basicConfig(level=logging.DEBUG)
-    logging.getLogger('pyspotify').setLevel(logging.INFO)
+    logging.getLogger('spotify').setLevel(logging.INFO)

 For more details on how to use :mod:`logging`, please refer to the Python standard library documentation.